kuwala-io/kuwala/kuwala/pipelines/osm-poi/README.md

 - `--country` (optional)
 - `--country_region` (optional)

-Do set directly whether to download or to process files you can pass `--action` (options: "download", "process") as a command line argument.
+To set directly whether to download or to process files you can pass `--action` (options: "download", "process") as a command line argument.

 You can also provide a direct download url from Geofabrik by passing it with the `--url` command line parameter.